Janki Rathore: Digital Marketing Manager by day, Crochet Expert by night.

 - A Guide for Beginners: How to Macramé (6 Easy Steps)

 What Is Macramé?

 Macramé is a form of textile produced using knotting.
 There are so many advantages to learning this craft.
 It doesn’t require too many costly materials—you don’t need looms or any special tools—and you may already have some of the supplies at home.
-The technique is simple, too—as I’ll show you, you only need to do some easy weaving in order to create a graceful pattern.
-The beautiful texture of a handmade wall hanging will be sure to brighten any space and add instant charm to your home!
+The technique is simple, too; as I’ll show you, you only need to do some easy weaving to create a graceful pattern.
+The beautiful texture of a handmade wall hanging will brighten any space and add instant charm to your home!

 A Guide for Beginners: How to Macramé

 If this is your first time trying macramé, you should carefully follow these instructions.
 As you develop your expertise, you will be able to apply your own design ideas and make yours a little bit different from all the others, but it's wise to stick to the instructions when you're just starting out.
 This is a great craft for a passionate learner to help develop their creativity.

 - Driftwood: We need a piece of driftwood around 50 cm long and a little bit thick, so your wall hanging looks nice.

 - String: We need some string to hang the driftwood up on the wall.
 This way, you can work more easily, without worrying about trying to hold everything as you weave.